 Teachers College maintains three Family Housing units: Bancroft, Grant, and Sarasota Halls.
-Bancroft Hall is closing on July 4, 2013 for renovations and will remain closed for a time period of approximately two years.
+Bancroft Hall closed on July 4, 2013 for renovations and will re-open for the fall of 2015.

 Grant and Sarasota Halls, located at 514 and 512 West 122nd Street, respectively, are six-story buildings with four one-bedroom apartments on each floor.
 The two front apartments have an entry foyer, living room, bedroom, kitchen, and bathroom.
 The two rear apartments have a long hallway with the bedroom, kitchen, bathroom, and living room opening into the hallway.